krzysztof-gzocha/curnot/README.md

     to: PLN
     provider_name: currencyConverter
     alert:
+      any_change: true # remove this if you will configure "below" or "above" parameters
-      below: 3.75
+#      below: 3.75
-      above: 3.85
+#      above: 3.85
-      #any_change: true
-# Notifiers section is configuring available notifiers that can be used.
-# You can disable each one by commenting it out.
 notifiers:
   desktop: ~
   email: